BCG Case Interview Prep: Everything You Need to Know

-The exact BCG interview process may vary slightly depending on the office that you are interviewing for.
-However, the vast majority of candidates will have two rounds of interviews before they receive an offer.
+The exact BCG interview process may vary, but the vast majority of candidates will have two rounds of interviews before they receive an offer.
+Every single round of interview will include a BCG case interview.

 For BCG case interviews, you’ll analyze a case study and develop solutions for a hypothetical client.
 Often times, the cases that you see will be based on real BCG consulting projects.
 These case interviews are meant to give you insight into what it would be like to work at BCG